narcs/steelconnectvr/README.md

 2. Paste style URL in `Abstract Map (Script) > IMAGE > Map Id / Style URL` field.

 ## Known Issues
+### Flat Map
+* Panning may cause sites to be out of sync with the map
+  * This seems to occur when you try to pan in different directions too quickly in succession.
+* Zooming is erratic, may change the map size
+  *This is due to how mapbox handles zooming, and tiles
+* Position clicked to centre zoom on may not be the exact centre.
+  *Due to mapbox tiles/zooming methods and geocoding possibly being slightly off.
+* Create Site doesn't really work with flat map - keyboard clips through map and other objects

 ## To Do
 * Make WAN `Panel` object `Rect Transform` Width size dynamic and based on number of WANs.